rasterio/rasterio/docs/topics/concurrency.rst

    sys     0m0.168s

-If the function that you'd like to map over raster windows doesn't release the GIL, you unfortunately cannot simply replace :class:`~concurrent.futures.ThreadPoolExecutor` with :class:`~concurrent.futures.ProcessPoolExecutor`, the :class:`.DatasetReader`/:class:`.DatasetWriter` cannot be shared by multiple processes, which means that each process needs to open the file seperately, or you can do all the reading and writing from the main thread, as shown in this next example.
-This is much less efficient memory wise, however.
+If the function that you'd like to map over raster windows doesn't release the GIL, you unfortunately cannot simply replace :class:`~concurrent.futures.ThreadPoolExecutor` with :class:`~concurrent.futures.ProcessPoolExecutor`.
+:class:`.DatasetReader`/:class:`.DatasetWriter` cannot be shared by multiple processes, which means that each process needs to open the file seperately.
+You can do all the reading and writing from the main thread, as shown in this next example, at the expense of serializing arrays.

 .. code-block:: python